• Mental Health

 When & How to Get Help With Depression

 It is never too early or too late to get help with symptoms of depression.
-Getting help early while symptoms are mild can resolve the problem and prevent the disorder from causing significant impairment.
-On the other hand, people should never give up on the idea of recovery, since even the most severe symptoms can respond well to treatment—either therapy, medication, or a combination.
+Finding a therapist for depression and getting help early while symptoms are mild can resolve the problem and prevent the disorder from causing significant impairment.
+That said, people should never give up on the idea of recovery, since even the most severe symptoms can respond well to treatment.

 Sadly, about 35% of adults and 60% of adolescents with depression do not receive treatment.1

-• Contacting their primary care physician or another medical doctor for an evaluation or referral to additional treatment
+• Contact a primary care physician or another medical doctor for an evaluation or referral to additional treatment

-• Using a convenient online directory of mental health professionals to find the right therapist
+• Use an online directory to choose the right therapist

-• Phoning their insurance company to learn about covered treatment providers in the area
+• Call your insurance company to learn about covered treatment providers in the area

-• Speaking with friends and loved ones who have firsthand experience dealing with mental health issues
+• Speak with friends and loved ones who have firsthand experience dealing with mental health issues

-• Calling a reputable mental health agency to get an assessment appointment
+• Call a reputable mental health agency to get an assessment appointment

-• Calling a mental health hotline for suggestions about treatment options
+• Call a mental health hotline for suggestions about treatment options

 Local, state, and federal programs may help pay for mental health services of those without insurance.